dimasrakad/belajar-spring-restful-api/README.md

 This project is made for the course "Belajar Spring RESTful API" by Programmer Zaman Now with some improvement

-For the API Docs please go to the */docs*
+For the API Docs please go to the */docs* or using Swagger by going to */api/swagger-ui.html*